cdnexport/WebPaint/README.md

 Firefox web extension that allows you to paint on the active web page.
 It works by placing a Canvas HTML element on the active page.

-The code for this extension formed the foundation of my Web Development 1 final project. https://github.com/cdnexport/WEBD-1000-Final-Web-Project
+The code for this extension was improved and expanded on for my Web Development 1 final project. https://github.com/cdnexport/WEBD-1000-Final-Web-Project

 Not compatible with Google Chrome.